 - Central banks are facing a growth-inflation trade-off.
 Hiking interest rates too much risks triggering a recession, while not tightening enough risks causing unanchored inflation expectations.
 It's tough to see a perfect outcome. - The Fed has made clear it is ready to dampen growth.
-It has projected a large and rapid increase in rates over the next two years, and raised rates by 0.5% in May the largest increase since 2000.
-We see the Fed delivering on its projected rate path this year but then pausing to evaluate the effects on growth. - Normalization means that central banks are unlikely to come to the rescue to halt a growth slowdown by cutting rates.
-The risk of unanchored inflation expectations has increased as inflation becomes more persistent. - The Bank of England warned of the poisonous combination of recession and high inflation as it has raised interest rates to their highest level since 2009. - The European Central Bank (ECB) announced plans to end asset purchases and implement a rapid series of rate hikes.
-We think the ECB and markets underappreciate the risk of the energy crunch putting the euro area on the brink of recession.
-We expect the ECB to accept this at some point and rethink its rate path. - We believe the eventual sum total of rate hikes will be historically low given the level of inflation. - Investment implication: We are neutral DM equities after having further trimmed risk.
+It has projected a large and rapid increase in rates, raising rates by 0.75% in June in the largest increase since 1994.
+We ultimately think reality will come knocking and a stall in the restart will make the Fed change course. - Normalization means that central banks are unlikely to come to the rescue to halt a growth slowdown by cutting rates.
+The risk of unanchored inflation expectations has increased as inflation becomes more persistent. - The Bank of England warned of the poisonous combination of recession and high inflation as it has raised interest rates further to 1.25% in June.
+This may indicate the start of a dovish pivot, in our view. - The European Central Bank (ECB) announced plans to end asset purchases and implement a rapid series of rate hikes in an effort to stabilize peripheral bond yields.
+We think the ECB and markets underappreciate the risk of the energy crunch pushing the euro area into recession.
+We expect the ECB to accept this at some point and rethink its rate path. - We believe the eventual sum total of rate hikes will be historically low given the level of inflation but brace for volatility in the short run. - Investment implication: We are neutral DM equities after having further trimmed risk.